penumbra-zone/penumbra/docs/protocol/src/crypto/fmd/sender-receiver.md

 Unlike R-FMD, the false positive rate is set by the sender, so `CreateClue` takes both the false positive rate $p$ and the receiver's clue key.
-Because the false postive rate is set by the sender, there is no separation of capability between the root key and a detection key, so `KeyGen` outputs a clue key and a detection key, and `Extract` disappears.
+Because the false positive rate is set by the sender, there is no separation of capability between the root key and a detection key, so `KeyGen` outputs a clue key and a detection key, and `Extract` disappears.